dotanuki-labs/python-cli-tool-scaffold/README.md

 → act push
 ```

-- Ensure your repository has the navite [Github Dependabot enabled](https://docs.github.com/en/github/administering-a-repository/enabling-and-disabling-version-updates)
+- Ensure your Github repository has the native [Dependabot integration enabled](https://docs.github.com/en/github/administering-a-repository/enabling-and-disabling-version-updates)

-- Link your repository with [Codecov](https://codecov.io/)
+- Link your Github repository with [Codecov](https://codecov.io/)

 - Add you Pypi access token - as `PYPI_TOKEN` - in Github Actions [Secrets Manager](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets)

 - Add your name and email in `pyproject.toml` (as author)
+- Add link(s) for your project repo `pyproject.toml` (`homepage` and `repository`)
+- If your project is open-source, update the `LICENSE` file

 - Profit !!! 💯